supasuma/react-teaching/src/pages/3-react-state-lesson.md

 }));
 ```

-Again, because of Javascript, and because I sometimes find the different ways of writing methods confusing
+Again, because Javascript, and because I sometimes found the different ways of writing methods confusing

 The above arrow function can be written as a regular function:
 <br/>